AlexOla-NG/-lendsqr-fe-test/lendsqr-test-app/README.md

 ### Useful resources

-- [How to Create a Toggle Menu | resource 1](https://www.youtube.com/watch?v=yytscwxx1pk) - This helped me understand how hoisting affected the hamburger menu.
-I really liked this pattern and will use it going forward.
+- [Simple Search Bar by Emily Huang](https://codepen.io/huange/pen/bGqMqM?editors=1100) - This helped me quickly build the searchbar.
 - [Hoisting in JavaScript Explained | resource 2](https://www.youtube.com/watch?v=ppMlvGMT2qE) - This helped me understand how hoisting works in JavaScript.
 - [Hoisting | resource 3](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) - This is the mdn documentation for how hoisting works in JavaScript.
 - [Grid auto-flow resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Auto-placement_in_CSS_Grid_Layout) - This helped me flow grid items by column, rather than the defailt row.
 I really liked this pattern and will use it going forward.